-- G.c.
-Resolution of Petitions for Reinstatement Following Order of Suspension for More than One Year. -The Settlement Offer must be in the form of a proposed Consent Order that contains and describes in reasonable detail facts relevant to Respondent's rehabilitation, fitness, and compliance with the terms of the DEC Order, and the proposed determination. - 8.3 Settlement Review Panel; Settlement Hearing; Settlement Written Statement; Settlement DEC Book; Withdrawal of Settlement - a.
-Settlement Review Panel.- A Settlement Review Panel must review the proposed Consent Order.
-A Settlement Review Panel must consist of at least three persons. -A majority of the Settlement Review Panel must be CFP® professionals, and a majority must be DEC members.
+- a.
+Settlement Review Panel.
+A Settlement Review Panel must review the proposed Consent Order.
+A Settlement Review Panel must consist of at least three persons.
+A majority of the Settlement Review Panel must be CFP® professionals, and a majority must be DEC members.
 A DEC member must serve as Chair of the Settlement Review Panel.
-CFP Board DEC Counsel must deliver to Respondent the parties notice of the name and employer of each member of the potential Settlement Review Panel and the DEC.
-The Settlement Review Panel DEC as required by Article 17.3.b.
-Any motions for recusal must consider a proposed Consent Order without a hearing unless CFP Board Counsel or the Settlement Review Panel requests a Settlement Hearingbe made in accordance with Article 17.3.b. - b.
+DEC Counsel must deliver to the parties notice of the name and employer of each member of the potential Settlement Review Panel and DEC as required by Article 17.3.b.
+Any motions for recusal must be made in accordance with Article 17.3.b. - b.
 Settlement Review Hearing.
 The Settlement Review Panel must hold a Settlement Hearing if Respondent, Enforcement Counsel, DEC Counsel, or the DEC requests a hearing.
-The Settlement Review Panel may hold the Settlement Hearing in person, by telephone, or by video conference.
-Respondent, Respondent's counsel, witnesses, and experts A hearing participant may appear in person or by telephone or video at any in person hearing, and by video or telephone at any video hearing.
-A Settlement Review Panel For good cause shown, DEC Counsel may grant a hearing participant permission to appear by telephone at either an in person hearing or a video hearing, using the video platform provided by CFP Board.
-DEC Counsel will be represented by counsel determine the conduct of the hearing, including at the allocation of time for argument, and administer oaths or affirmations to testifying witnesses.
+The Settlement Review Panel may hold the Settlement Hearing in person or by video conference.
+A hearing participant may appear in person or by video at any in person hearing, and by video at any video hearing.
+For good cause shown, DEC Counsel may grant a hearing participant permission to appear by telephone at either an in person hearing or a video hearing, using the video platform provided by CFP Board.
+DEC Counsel will determine the conduct of the hearing, including the allocation of time for argument, and administer oaths or affirmations to testifying witnesses.
 CFP Board must obtain a written transcript of the hearing. - c.
 Settlement Written Statement.
-No later than 21 calendar days after Enforcement Counsel files the Notice of Settlement Offer, Enforcement Counsel and Respondent must file with the DEC the proposed Consent Order and may file with the DEC joint or individual written statements addressing the settlement factors in support of a proposed Consent Order (which the parties should identify as Settlement Memoranda) and a statement indicating whether the parties request a settlement review hearing and the amount of hearing time the parties request for the hearing.
-The parties will use reasonable efforts to redact any hearing. exhibits to Settlement Memoranda pursuant to Article 6.1.
-After the parties file a proposed Consent Order and Settlement Memoranda with the DEC, DEC Counsel will send to the parties a scheduling order with any relevant case deadlines and events, including a range of projected hearing or review dates.
+No later than 21 calendar days after Enforcement Counsel files the Notice of Settlement Offer, Enforcement Counsel and Respondent must file with the DEC the proposed Consent Order and may file with the DEC joint or individual written statements addressing the settlement factors in support of a proposed Consent Order and a statement indicating whether the parties request a settlement review hearing and the amount of hearing time the parties request for the hearing.
+The parties will use reasonable efforts to redact any exhibits to Settlement Memoranda pursuant to Article 6.1.
+After the parties file a proposed Consent Order and Settlement Memoranda with the DEC, DEC Counsel will send to the parties a scheduling order with any relevant case deadlines and events, including a range of projected hearing or review dates. - d.

-- d.
 Settlement DEC Book.
-Not less than 45 calendar days prior to the first day of the range of dates initially provided by DEC Counsel after the filing of the Complaint or Petition, DEC Counsel must assemble and provide to Enforcement Counsel, Respondent, the Hearing Panel, and the DEC a "DEC Book" that includes the items identified in "Hearing Materials" described in Article 10.5, including any Settlement Memoranda. - b.e.
+Not less than 45 calendar days prior to the first day of the range of dates initially provided by DEC Counsel after the filing of the Complaint or Petition, DEC Counsel must assemble and provide to Enforcement Counsel, Respondent, the Hearing Panel, and the DEC a "DEC Book" that includes the items identified in "Hearing Materials" described in Article 10.5, including any Proposed Consent Order and Settlement Written Statements. - e.
 Withdrawal of Settlement.
 If either party withdraws their agreement to the Settlement Offer prior to the DEC's acceptance of the Settlement Offer, then the withdrawing party must file a Notice of Withdrawal of Settlement Offer with the DEC.
-If Enforcement Counsel previously filed a Complaint, then DEC Counsel must issue an order with revised case deadlines.
+If Enforcement Counsel previously filed a Complaint, then DEC Counsel must issue a scheduling order with revised case deadlines.